rendello/Ojibot/readme.md

 comments with useful information.
 This project is meant to fill the Ojibwe-language bot niche!

-### Features
+## Usage
-Ojibot commands can be invoked with /u/ojibot [command] on Reddit and with !oji [command] on enabled Discord servers.
+Ojibot can be called on reddit with /u/ojibot <command>, or on Discord with !<command> or @[ojibot] <command>.
+The prompt is configurable on each server.

+### Commands
 Parts in square brackets can be omitted.
 Commands are case-agnostic.

 | Command | Description |
 | --- | --- |